-The information you’re seeking for your research paper may be outside of the text, such as:
+The information you seek for your research paper may be located outside of the main text:

-- A foreword – Written by someone else, not the author.
+- A foreword is written by someone else, not the author.
 If an author is new to the publishing world, the publisher may ask a well-known researcher or expert to write a short foreword.
-This establishes authority to the new author.
-This is the selling point to the reader.
+This can help to establish authority for the new author.
+This is also a selling point to the reader.

-- A preface – Same as foreword, except it is written by the author.
-The author explains how the book came to be. ‘
+- A preface is the same as a foreword, except it is written by the author directly.
+The author explains how the book came to be.

-- An afterword – Written by the author.
-It may explain changes from previous versions.
+- An afterword, written by the author, may explain changes from previous versions.

-If you want to use a quote or paraphrase from an introduction from a different author, to help establish credibility, add a descriptive term after the name of the author, then the name of the book and author.
+You may want to use a quote or to paraphrase from an introduction by a different author.
+This can help establish credibility.
+If this is the case, add a descriptive term after the name of the author.
+Then, follow with the name of the book and the author.
 For example:

-Understanding how to find and establish authority in your sources, is an important part of learning to research and write school papers.
-Using introductions, prefaces, forewords or afterwords by established authors or subject experts in the field contributes to the authority of the author of the article or book.
+Understanding how to find and establish authority in your sources is an important part of learning to research and write school papers.
+Using introductions, prefaces, forewords or afterwords by established authors or subject experts in the field contributes to the authority of the author of the larger work.